 - Buried Alive: The evil sorcerer does this to Aladdin, sealing up the magic cave and leaving Aladdin trapped down below when Aladdin won't hand over the lamp.

-- Cassandra Truth: The vizier is the only one who figures out that Aladdin's riches and the incredible things he can do—like build an enormous palace in a single night—must be the result of black magic.
+- Cassandra Truth: The vizier is the only one who figures out that Aladdin's riches and the incredible things he can do — like build an enormous palace in a single night — must be the result of shady magic.
 The sultan writes him off as being jealous because the vizier's son was thrown over for Aladdin.

 - Disappeared Dad: Aladdin's father, a tailor, died of disappointment after Aladdin preferred being a juvenile delinquent to following him into the tailoring business.
-The sorcerer from Maghreb mentions that he knew Aladdin's father but it was a ruse to get a somebody to help get the lamp.
+The sorcerer from Maghreb claims to be his father's estranged brother, but it's just a ruse to gain Aladdin's confidence.

 - Disguised in Drag: The evil sorcerer's more evil brother murders an old holy woman and disguises himself as her in order to worm his way into Aladdin's home.
 The genie of the lamp isn't fooled.

 - Don't Touch It, You Idiot!: Aladdin is warned to touch nothing in the cave but the lamp — after that he can take whatever else he wants.
 Atypically, he has no problem following this command; his troubles come when he's trying to leave the cave and has difficulty getting up the stairs because of all the pretty "rocks" he's stuffed in his pockets.

 - Driven to Suicide: After the evil sorcerer takes his lamp, his palace, and his bride, Aladdin says his prayers and prepares to drown himself.
 As he does, he rubs the magic ring on his finger, releasing the genie inside.